DarrellBest/MultiUse/README.md

 "MultiUse" Plugin created and designed by Darrell Best.
 Contributions by Steven Nix.

 Clone from GitHub using Eclipse.
+Make sure to check import existing project.

 Make sure you have the JDK installed.
 Maven will not build on the JRE.